lazio/edelweiss/README.md

 By default all styles must be set to _/public/styles_ directory.
 You can change directory - [see `Config`](#Config).

 For loading stylesheets into the page, you must register it at first.
-Use `registerCss(name: string | string[])` function.
+Use `registerCss(name: string | string[]): void` function.

 ```typescript
 registerCss('header'); // Note that you may not provide extension